 Interested in becoming a Director?

 Being a director of Ayr Farmers Mutual Insurance Company can be a very satisfying way to give back to your community.
 We are driven by our values and care for our employees, policyholders, and the community.
 This role requires time commitments to fulfill the duties.
 The following outlines that commitment.
-It is worthy to note you should consider your commitment to be a longer-term rather than a short-term.
+It is worthy to note that you should consider your commitment to be longer-term rather than short-term.

 STANDING FOR ELECTION AT THE ANNUAL MEETING